wjjdavidwen1223-source/recruiting-decision-system/README.md

 **Model Performance:**
 - Accuracy: ~0.80

-This extension demonstrates the transition from **rule-based scoring → data-driven ML approach**.
+This extension demonstrates how a rule-based system can evolve into a more adaptive, data-driven approach to reduce false negatives and improve candidate matching.

 ---